allejo/PhpPulse/docs/getting-started.rst

 Warnings
 --------

 - **Never** commit your API key to version control.
 Your key should always be stored in a configuration file that is read by the code; this configuration file should also **never** be committed to version control.
-An API key may be regenerated but the API gives full read/write access to all of your team's DaPulse content
+An API key may be regenerated but the API gives full read/write access to all of your team's DaPulse content.

 Troubleshooting
 ---------------